Exploring Quantum Annealing for Coarse-Grained Protein Folding: Resource estimation for quantum annealing

 where $D(i,j)$ is the distance function between beads $i$ and $j$, the first Lagrangian multiplier $\lambda_1$ ensures that the interacting beads are nearest neighbors and the second multiplier $\lambda_2$ ensures that the neighboring beads are at distance $2$ on the grid.
 In this formulation, the overlap is penalized only when two amino acids are close to a contact, and it is not penalized otherwise.
 While this approach scales much better than penalizing all possible overlaps, it has a significant drawback: the penalty is controlled by the interaction qubit \(q_{ij}\).
 The main issue with this form of penalization is that by turning off the interaction qubit (e.g. setting $q_{ij}=0$), the penalty can be completely avoided.
 Hence, by ``sacrificing'' one interaction energy $\epsilon_{ij}$, the peptide chain can overlap.
 In most cases, this isn't an issue, as it's typically more energetically favorable to find a configuration where the interaction energy is utilized.
 However, in some configurations, it may be more advantageous for the chain to self-cross and establish a better interaction later in the sequence.
 We demonstrate the consequence of this on a minimal artificial example in Fig.~\ref{fig:UnphysicalConfig}.

+\paragraph{Coordinate-based Cartesian/tetrahedral} When performing the scaling analysis of the different models, we found that the coordinate-based model performed better than the turn-based ones.
+The coordinate-based approach appears to be the most promising for quantum annealing.
+The native 2-local problem formulation enables an efficient representation on current-gen quantum annealers and does not require introducing additional qubits for locality reduction.
+Apart from requiring more qubits, the locality reduction also increases the strength of the penalty terms, which in turn demands higher coupler resolutions, something the coordinate-based approach avoids entirely.
+Finally, at the current stage of hardware development, dense models are more costly to embed.
+Because the tetrahedral grid yields a sparser interaction matrix and allows smaller grids, the coordinate-based approach on the tetrahedral grid stands out as the most promising for current and near-term quantum annealers.

-\paragraph{Coordinate-based Cartesian/tetrahedral} When performing the scaling analysis of the different models, we found that the coordinate-based model performed better than the turn-based.
-For the quantum annealing approach, the native 2-local problem formulation allows for an efficient representation on the quantum annealer.
-On the other hand, we found that the proposed models are still too dense to be efficiently embedded onto the annealer topology for peptide sizes beyond a proof-of-principle calculation of $\approx 5 - 20$ amino acids.
-Moreover, although the QUBO matrix becomes sparser as sequence or lattice size grows, the number of required couplings per qubit rises, indicating that embeddings get more complex with longer chains.
-Since minor-embedding remains the principal computational bottleneck, these results show that future quantum annealer must admit a much higher-connected hardware graph, such that embedding the models is possible.
+Even though the coordinate-based approach appears to be the most promising, we found that the proposed models are still too dense to be efficiently embedded onto the annealer topology for peptide sizes beyond a proof-of-principle calculation of $\approx$5-20 amino acids.
+Moreover, although the QUBO matrix becomes sparser as sequence length or lattice size increases, the number of required couplings per qubit rises, indicating that embeddings get more complex with longer chains.
+Since minor-embedding remains the principal computational bottleneck, these results show that future quantum annealers must offer a hardware graph with much higher connectivity, such that embedding the models is possible.\\

-In summary, we find that currently none of the models appear suitable for large-scale implementation on quantum annealers, the coordinate-based models being more promising, however.
-Each proposed model is limited, either by having overly dense QUBO matrices or by scaling issues, such as the increasing qubit connectivity required with longer peptide chains.
+In summary, we find that currently none of the models appear suitable for large-scale implementation on quantum annealers, although the coordinate-based models being more promising, however.
+Each proposed model is limited, either by having overly dense QUBO matrices or by scaling issues, such as the increasing qubit connectivity required with longer peptide chains or large required coupler resolutions.